Are The After Effects Of Trauma Impacting Your Ability To Feel Well And Function With Ease?

 When presented with an ominous situation, the body goes into fight/flight so we can protect ourselves.
 When we’re unable to fight or flee, the body freezes.
 When the energy we create to protect ourselves is not expended through running or fighting back, it gets stuck in the body, which leads to the experience of trauma.
 Trauma needs to be discharged somatically, which is why talk therapy alone rarely helps to process trauma fully and produce long-term, sustainable healing.

-The good news is that somatic therapy has been proven to be highly effective in treating trauma.
+The good news is that body-centered somatic therapy has been proven to be highly effective in treating trauma.
 With the right approach, the help and support of an experienced and compassionate trauma therapist and a willingness to engage in the somatic therapy process, it is possible for you to heal from trauma and experience more calm, balance and joy in your life.